ktamura049-hash/revision-jte/README.md

 ./gen_grammatical_test_corpus.sh
 ```

-The `valid` and `test` directories will be created.
+For grammatical evaluation, the `valid` and `test` directories are created.
-`valid/valid_all.txt` is used for GPT-2 validation, and
+`valid/valid_all.txt` is used for GPT-2 validation.
-the `test` directory is used for grammatical evaluation.

 ### semantic_test_corpus
 ```Bash